A calculus for flow categories: Proof of main theorem

 \begin{definition} Let $\cC$ be a framed flow category in Chang form.
 We say that $\cC$ is in \emph{almost Baues--Hennes form}, if its score $\Sigma(\cC)$ agrees with the score $\Sigma(\cC')$ of a framed flow category $\cC'$ which is the disjoint union of Moore, Chang, and Baues--Hennes flow categories. \end{definition}

-Note that at this stage we do not require Baues--Hennes flow categories for $\varepsilon$-words, as $2$-dimensional moduli spaces are not recognized by the score.
-Similarly, cyclic words need not be special.
+(Note that for almost Baues--Hennes form we do not require Baues--Hennes flow categories for $\varepsilon$-words, as $2$-dimensional moduli spaces are not recognized by the score.
+For similar reasons, cyclic words need not be special in almost Baues--Hennes form.)

+Once the framed flow category is in almost Baues--Hennes form, we describe in Section \ref{sec:fullBH} how to make the further reductions to complete the proof of our main theorem.